 We wish there were more definitive answers to these questions and that there was such thing as the one, proven nutritional plan that works for all people trying to live well with Parkinson’s, but that’s not the case.
 The best we can do for now, therefore, is share the research as it stands, suggest potential pathways for you to investigate with your care team and encourage you to find the optimal path for you, even if it takes some time and a fair bit of trial and error.

 “I keep losing weight (that I don’t want to lose).
 What’s happening and what can I do about it?”

 Weight loss is a common side effect of Parkinson’s.
 In fact, in many cases, weight loss precedes motor symptoms and is considered an index for Parkinson’s progression.
 There are a variety of potential causes at play such as overall malnutrition, increased energy output and decreased energy input and problems with nausea or vomiting and lack of appetite.
 The best thing to do if you have unwanted weight loss is to talk to your doctor about creating a plan to manage your caloric intake.
-Creating a meal plan to gain and then maintain your weight will vary by individual, but shakes, smoothies, nuts and seeds are all simple ways to consider adding nutritional calories to your diet.
+Creating a meal plan to gain and then maintain your weight will vary by individual, but avocados, shakes, smoothies, nuts, and seeds are all simple ways to consider adding nutritional calories to your diet.
 If loss of smell is a problem for you, you can also consider using more spices to make your food taste better.

 Parkinson TV – Nutrition and Parkinson’s: Episode 3